A Lifelong Learning Approach to Mobile Robot Navigation: Experiments

-The learning problem is formulated as finding a policy that maps from the current state $s$, which includes LiDAR input (720- and 2095-dimensional for simulated and physical experiments, respectively) and local goal ($\left(x, y\right)$, 1m away on the global path), to the action $a$, linear velocity $v$ and angular velocity $\omega$.
-In our implementation, the discriminator $D$ prioritizes actions proposed by DWA, if they result in a steady forward motion ($v>0.15\text{m/s}$).
-This choice of implementation is due to the fact that DWA with default parameters is a relatively conservative algorithm, which only produces steady forward motion when it thinks the motion is absolutely safe.
-The discriminator can be implemented differently given a different initial policy, e.g. a random exploration policy.
-If DWA fails to find feasible actions, i.e. the robot starts to execute recovery behaviors, the learned policy $\pi_\theta$ takes over.
-To assure safety, if the action from the learned policy is likely to cause a collision based on a forward simulation model, we revert back to DWA's sub-optimal action.
+The learning problem is formulated as finding a policy $\pi_\theta$ that maps from the current state $s$, which includes LiDAR input (720- and 2095-dimensional for simulated and physical experiments, respectively) and local goal ($\left(x, y\right)$, 1m away on the global path), to the action $a$, i.e. the linear velocity $v$ and angular velocity $\omega$.
+In our implementation, the scoring function $D$ prioritizes actions proposed by DWA, if they result in a steady forward motion ($v\geq0.15\text{m/s}$, which is slightly larger than the minimal $v=0.1\text{m/s}$ to overcome friction).
+Importantly, all recovery behaviors from the DWA planner, including slowing down, turning in place, and moving backward, result in $v < 0.15\text{m/s}$.
+So with the above definition, $D$ will classify all recovery behaviors as suboptimal.
+Future works can investigate other implementations of $D$, or even learning it on the fly.
+If DWA fails to find feasible actions and would have started to execute recovery behaviors, the learned policy $\pi_\theta$ takes over.
+We acknowledge this implementation makes the scoring function $D$ not always accurate, e.g. it is possible that $D$ may prefer a bad action by $\pi_\theta$ when $\pi_0$ produces recovery behaviors.
+But in practice we observe LLfN remains effective even with such a simple $D$.

-In consideration of limited onboard resources, we implement a streaming buffer $\mathcal{B}_\text{short}$ as a regular queue to store 300 online streaming data points sequentially, and a separate training buffer $\mathcal{B}_\text{k}$ as a priority queue to save valuable training data in the current environment.
-The size of $\mathcal{B}_\text{k} \cup \mathcal{B}_\text{long}$ is also constrained to 300.
-For every sub-optimal action generated by DWA at a certain state, i.e. the robot performs recovery behavior, we compute a similarity score between this state and all states in the streaming buffer with a successful action (L2-norm of the LiDAR reading difference).
-We update all data points of lower similarity score in the training buffer with those from the streaming buffer ($A_{\mathcal{B}_k}$).
-The onboard data memory overhead to implement the lifelong navigation framework is less than a total of 600 data points.
+In consideration of limited onboard resources, we implement a streaming buffer $\mathcal{B}_\text{stream}$ as a regular queue to store 300 online streaming data points sequentially, and a separate memory $\mathcal{M}_\text{k}$ as a priority queue to save exemplar training data in the current environment.
+The number of data points within $\mathcal{B}\cup \{\mathcal{M}_k\}$ is also constrained to 300.
+The buffer sizes are empirically determined as the minimal value to assure efficient learning.
+For every sub-optimal action generated by DWA at a certain state, we compute a similarity score between this state and all states in the streaming buffer with a successful action (L2-norm of the LiDAR reading difference).
+We replace the data point of lowest similarity score in the training buffer with that from the streaming buffer.
+The onboard data memory overhead to implement LLfN is \emph{at most} a total of 600 data points.